ameen-a/AutoEmoji/README.md

 # Notion AutoEmoji
-Intelligently chosen emojis for your Notion pages, powered by LLMs.
+Intelligently chosen emojis for your Notion pages.
+Powered by LLMs.

 When you select 'Add Icon' to a Notion page, it assigns a _random_ emoji to it.
 I figured I could overengineer a solution by letting a state-of-the-art LLM pick one instead.